ovh/terraform-provider-ovh/website/docs/r/cloud_project_database_kafka_acl.html.markdown

 * `cluster_id` - (Required, Forces new resource) Cluster ID.

-* `permission` - (Required, Forces new resource) Permission to give to this username on this topic:
+* `permission` - (Required, Forces new resource) Permission to give to this username on this topic.
+Available permissions:
   * `admin`
   * `read`
   * `write`